Introduction

 Hi8 tapes, outputting DV for capture/transfer by the

-PC via Firewire.
-Provided you have a Firewire port
+PC via FireWire.
+Provided you have a FireWire port

 on your PC, this is a simple way to digitise your